 2. Is the Targeted Keto Diet right for me?
 The TKD is for you if you love exercising but find yourself needing an energy boost while on a standard keto diet (SKD).
 TKD should give you just the right amount of carbs to push through your workout.

 5. Can I make these energy balls ahead of time?
 Yes!
 We recommend making them ahead of time for the entire week.
-A batch should cover 4 workout sessions.

 6. How long will they last in the fridge?
 When properly sealed in a Ziploc bag, it will last for up to one week.
 To make them last longer, keep them in the freezer.

-TKD No Bake Mocha Energy Balls
+TKD No Bake Chocolate Energy Balls

 - 250 g instant oats

 - 60 g protein powder (cookies and cream or chocolate flavor)